 Unfortunately, although a lot of hotels have embraced the internet and all aspects of digital marketing, a lot of hotels are still relying on old marketing practices.

-Some of the Best Hotel Industry Marketing Strategies are still unexplored or under-explored.
+Some of the Best Hotel Industry Marketing tools are still unexplored or under-explored.

 As a result, sales and brand recognition have suffered immensely, which has affected the success of some of the businesses.

 Current trends reveal that businesses now have to start moving towards online marketing as a way to increase ROI.

 4. Difficulties with Energy Management as one of the Major Hotel Industry Challenges